openbmc/openbmc/poky/documentation/ref-manual/kickstart.rst

 Here is a list that describes other supported options you can use with the ``part`` and ``partition`` commands:

--  ``--size``: The minimum partition size in MBytes.
-Specify an integer value such as 500.
-Do not append the number with "MB".
+-  ``--size``: The minimum partition size.
+Specify as an integer value optionally followed by one of the units "k" / "K" for kibibyte, "M" for mebibyte and "G" for gibibyte.
+The default unit if none is given is "M".
 You do not need this option if you use ``--source``.

--  ``--fixed-size``: The exact partition size in MBytes.
-You cannot specify with ``--size``.
+-  ``--fixed-size``: The exact partition size.
+Specify as an integer value optionally followed by one of the units "k" / "K" for kibibyte, "M" for mebibyte and "G" for gibibyte.
+The default unit if none is given is "M".
+Cannot be specify together with ``--size``.
 An error occurs when assembling the disk image if the partition data is larger than ``--fixed-size``.

 -  ``--source``: This option is a Wic-specific option that names the source of the data that populates the partition.
 The most common